Trie

 Contains (or any general lookup method)

-structures that model the English language, finding a particular word is a matter of a few pointer traversals:
+Trie structures are great for lookup operations.
+For Trie structures that model the English language, finding a particular word is a matter of a few pointer traversals:

 func contains(word: String) -> Bool {